animeshsinghweb/blogAS/content/posts/2019/11/chalti-chakki-dekh-kar-kabira.md

 > >
 > > But not even a single hair would be damaged of those which take the shelter of middle rod.

-Let's decipher this words by words:
+Let's decipher this word by word:

 1. **dura dura** - far away